Kerala Students' Union: NSUI

 KSU emerged as the largest political force at high schools and colleges in the state by the early 1960s.
-KSU became the main force in establishing the National Students Union of India, the new students wing of the Indian National Congress.
+KSU became the main force in establishing the National Students' Union of India, the new students wing of the Indian National Congress.

-National Students Union of India (NSUI), the student wing of the Indian National Congress (INC or Congress), was established on 9 April 1971.
-The organisation was founded by Indira Gandhi after merging the Kerala Students Union and the West Bengal State Chhatra Parishad to form a national students' organisation.
+NSUI, the student wing of the Indian National Congress (INC or Congress), was established on 9 April 1971.
+The organisation was founded by Indira Gandhi after merging the Kerala Students' Union and the West Bengal State Chhatra Parishad to form a national students' organisation.